twinleaf/twinleaf-rust/twinleaf-tools/README.md

 ## Proxy

-The proxy makes the device's serial port available via ethernet, and supports multiple simultaneous client connections to a single device:
+The proxy makes the device's serial port available via Ethernet, and supports multiple simultaneous client connections to a single device:

 		tio-proxy --auto